On the size of the singular set of minimizing harmonic maps: Monotonicity formula and tangent maps at the boundary

 The following result, due to \cite{SU2}, states that there exist no nonconstant boundary tangent maps.
-This is the main reason why at the boundary we have full regularity for certain boundary data, c.f., Section \ref{sec:boundaryregularity}.
+This is the main reason why at the boundary we have full regularity for certain boundary data, see Section \ref{sec:boundaryregularity}.
+We refer the reader for the proof of this fact to \cite[Theorem 5.7]{HL1987}.